SandyRodger/RB175_networked_applications/03_working_with_sinatra.md

 ## [3.
 Sinatra Documentation](https://sinatrarb.com/intro.html)

 - I don't really know what to do with this web-page.
 I'll come back to it.
+- (4.2.24 - I've come back to it.
+It's a great resource)

 ## [4.
 Preparations](https://launchschool.com/lessons/c3578b91/assignments/80745ebb)